VolodymyrDey/ron-map/README.md

 ---

+## 🔜 Coming Soon

+- **Main objectives**: Add section with hard/soft objectives to each maps
+- **Items counts**: Implement count of markers on each level and show near lavel marker

+---

 ## ⚠️ Known Issues

 - **Eraser not clearing all lines**: You can only erase latest selected color (need rewrite whole drawing system, may take some time)